Shofar: National liberation

 During the Ottoman and the British rule of Jerusalem, Jews were not allowed to sound the shofar at the Western Wall.
 After the Six-Day War, Rabbi Shlomo Goren famously approached the Wall and sounded the shofar.
 This fact inspired Naomi Shemer to add an additional line to her song "Jerusalem of Gold", saying, "a shofar calls out from the Temple Mount in the Old City."

 The Shofar has been sounded as a sign of victory and celebration.
-Jewish elders were photographed blowing multiple shofars after hearing that the Nazis surrendered on May 8, 1945.
+Jewish elders were photographed blowing multiple shofars after hearing that the Nazis surrendered on 8 May 1945.
 The shofar has played a major role in the pro-Israel movement and often played in the Salute to Israel Parade and other pro-Israel demonstrations.

 In the inauguration ceremony of the President of Israel, a shofar is blown once the President has been sworn in, followed by a call of "Long live the President".

-Christian nationalism
+American political use

-U.S. Christian nationalists in a group called the Shofar Army have appropriated the use of the shofar into their political-religious activities.
+An American group called Shofar Army, described by outsiders as Christian nationalists, have adopted the use of the shofar into their activities.